curv3d/curv/Review.md

  2. OpenSCAD2 "geometric object" syntax using {...}.
     But I don't know the semantics.
 If {..;..;} is both a module *and* an implicit union of shapes, what fields are exported?
+    * Maybe a submodule is not a shape, you need explicit conversion via union {...} or emshapen {...} or whatever, same as explicit conversion of a list to a shape.
+But now submodules are not a syntactic shorthand.

 Translate
     modcall() for(..) modcall();
 to
     modcall() union [for (..) modcall()]

+In general, you must distinguish lists from shapes in function arguments, inserting explicit union where needed to convert.